chrisvfritz/vue-2.0-simple-routing-example/README.md

 # Vue 2.0 Simple Routing Example

 > A simple example of routing with Vue 2.0 without using vue-router.
+This branch uses the raw HTML5 History API.
+For an example integrating a 3rd-party routing solution, see the [pagejs branch](tree/pagejs).

 ## Build Setup